 NOTE: Students will prepare answers to the "Questions for Review" in advance of lectures, word process the answers, bringing them to every class, prepared to respond if called upon by the instructor to summarize the answers to these discussion questions.
 Satisfactory answers will be scored as a 2 (strong answer), 1 (satisfactory answer), or 0 (unsatisfactory answer or absence).
-Students will submit the answers to the review questions to the instructor for chapters 1, 3, 4, 5, 7, 8, 9, 12, 13, 14, 15, 16 at the final exam.
+Students will submit the answers to the review questions to the instructor for chapters 1, 3, 4, 5, 7, 8 at the mid-term exam and for chapters 9, 12, 13, 14, 15, 16 at the final exam.